Academy Course Listing

 Three and one-half credits

-Any course that exceeds departmental requirements for graduation or those courses that are not identified as meeting departmental requirements for graduation.
+Any course exceeding departmental requirements for graduation or those courses identified as not meeting departmental requirements for graduation.

-A full-time student in the Punahou Academy (Grades 9 through 12) must be enrolled in at least five half-credit courses per semester (excluding PE and JROTC), four of which must be letter graded.
+A full-time student in the Punahou Academy (grades 9 through 12) must be enrolled in at least five half-credit courses per semester (excluding PE and JROTC), four of which must be taken for a letter grade.

-All semester grades, with the exception of Credit/No Credit courses, are weighed equally to compute Grade Point Average (GPA).
+All semester grades, with the exception of Credit/No Credit courses, are weighted equally to compute Grade Point Average (GPA).
 With the exception of School Year Abroad (SYA) and Global Online Academy (GOA) courses, only graded courses taken at Punahou are reflected in Punahou’s GPA.
-Each course earns one-half credit per semester except JROTC, which earns one-half credit per year; ASPE, which earns one-quarter credit per quarter; and Marching Band, which earns one-quarter credit per year; Sophomore Literary Seminar, which earns one-quarter credit; and College Guidance, SURF I and II, which are required and no credits are earned.
+Each course earns one-half credit per semester except JROTC, which earns one-half credit per year; ASPE, which earns one-quarter credit per quarter; Marching Band, which earns one-quarter credit per year; Sophomore Literary Seminar, which earns one-quarter credit; and College Guidance, SURF I and II, which are required and no credits are earned.